cognitivesleep/cognitivesleep.github.io/README.md

 ## Our Inspiration:

 Our project is inspired by Sanders, Osburn, Paller and Beeman’s (2019) experimental findings regarding ways of improving next-day problem solving by targeting memory reactivation during sleep by means of sound.
-In said experiment, 60 participants were presented with numerous puzzles, each of which was arbitrarily linked to a different sound.
+In said experiment, 60 participants were presented with numerous puzzles, each of which were arbitrarily linked to a different sound.
 During the course of the day, participants were asked to solve these puzzles until they had reached a total of 6 unresolved ones, at which point they were asked to stop.
-While participants slept overnight, half of the sounds associated with the puzzles they hadn’t solved yet were played back to them.
+While participants slept overnight, 3 of the sounds associated with the puzzles they hadn’t solved yet were played back to them.
 When they then resumed their puzzle-solving activity the following day, participants solved 31.7% of cued puzzles, compared with 20.5% of uncued puzzles (a 55% improvement), thereby supporting the hypothesis that sound reinforcement during sleep had a positive effect on their next-day problem solving abilities.

 ## Our Proposal: